Are retail jobs in a funk? It’s complicated

 SHIFT AWAY FROM PHYSICAL STORES

 Increasingly, shoppers are spending more of their purchases online.
-That’s causing stores that haven’t been keeping up with shoppers’ shifting habits to either shrink their physical stores or shutter poor-performing ones.
+That’s causing retailers that haven’t been keeping up with shoppers’ shifting habits to either shrink their physical stores or shutter poor-performing ones.

 In February, Payless ShoeSource announced it was closing all of its 2,100 U.S. stores, making it one of the biggest store liquidations.
 Also accounting for a big chunk of store closures this year is children’s retailer Gymboree, which is closing its remaining 750 stores.